NewcastleComputingScience/csc8101-coursework/03-assignment-neo4j/README.md

 >
 > **Note:** Zone nodes now have two new properties - 'centrality' and 'community' (reflecting the result of tasks 1 and 2).

-## Deliverables

-You will submit the following deliverables to [NESS](https://ness.ncl.ac.uk):

-1. Cypher queries for all tasks (0 to 3) in a single ".cypher" file, with comments clearly indicating where each task begins.
-    - Task 0:
-        - [ ] query 1
-        - [ ] query 2
-    - Task 1: cypher queries for
-        - [ ] creating the graph projection
-        - [ ] running the Louvain algorithm in 'stats' mode
-        - [ ] running the Louvain algorithm in 'stream' mode
-    - Task 2: cypher queries for
-        - [ ] creating the graph projection
-        -  [ ] running the Page Rank algorithm in 'stats' mode
-        - [ ] running the Page Rank algorithm in 'stream' mode
-    - Task 3:
-        - [ ] query including Manhattan
-        - [ ] query excluding Manhattan
-2. Visualisation images for tasks 1, 2 and 3.
-A total of 4 images are expected:
-    - [ ] Task 1: zone community ids
-    - [ ] Task 2: zone centrality scores
-    - [ ] Task 3a: top 3 highest centrality score zones per each community, _including_ Manhattan
-    - [ ] Task 3b: top 3 highest centrality score zones per each community, _excluding_ Manhattan

 ## Connection details

 Neo4j connection details for each task.